 All systems and devices using RFID technology are designed, tested, and manufactured to comply with Federal Communications Commission (FCC) regulations.
 RF energy levels generated are similar to those found in consumer electronics.
 Inmate-worn devices are hypoallergenic.
 RF-based inmate identification is the exclusive property of Allegany County.

 JSAP (Jail Substance Abuse Program) in collaboration with the Allegany County Health Department, provides an intensive substance abuse recovery program.
 Inmates within the program meet individually and in a group setting to receive education, counseling, treatment, and referrals.
 The SBIRT (Screening, Brief Intervention, Referral to Treatment) model is used upon entry to the facility to screen for potential substance abuse.
 Inmates are screened on numerous occasions, given intervention, and referred to treatment while incarcerated and upon release.
+The facility provides a state grant funded Medicated Opioid Use Disorder (MOUD) program to those inmates who qualify.
+The goal of the MOUD program is to replace the self-administered addiction with a safe physician-monitored program while addressing underlying issues through mental health and peer counseling.

 Inmates may purchase clothing, hygiene articles, stationary needs, and snacks at their own expense from the facility commissary.
 The facility provides certain items to those inmates who have no funds (indigent inmates).
 Bus tickets, housing assistance, and other life need referrals are also provided on an as-needed basis.